platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ## Multiple databases

-With version `10.0` or later, you can define multiple databases and multiple users with different permissions.
+With version `10.0` or later of either MariaDB or Oracle MySQL, you can define multiple databases and multiple users with different permissions.
 To do so, define multiple endpoints using the `configuration` key for your service.

 It has the following relevant properties (plus [`properties` for other configuration](#configure-the-database)):